 2 How to explore the Classical world

-Although some of what is noted in the attached video footage is only dealt with in detail within the original course, viewing it should prepare you for your work in this course.
+Although some of what is noted in the attached video footage is only dealt with in detail within the OU course, viewing it should prepare you for your work in this course.
 It should also whet your appetite for further studies in this fascinating area!

 Watch the video clips below.